Privacy Policy

 We comply with the Notifiable Data Breaches scheme under Part IIIC of the Privacy Act, including where we become aware of a likely serious harm eligible breach involving personal information we hold, subject to the requirements of the Act.

-10. Your rights (access, correction, complaints)
+10. Your rights (access, correction, deletion, complaints)

 You may request access to personal information we hold about you, and request correction.
 To make a request, email support@alexod.com, or use the contact method in the relevant app or in your agreement with us if that applies to your relationship with us.